electricimp/XBee/README.md

 It supports both Transparent Mode (aka AT Mode) and API Mode.
 Transparent Mode treats the XBee network as a serial bus, and the imp communicates with the local XBee module using simple AT commands.

 API Mode involves communicating between imp and module using complex data structures called frames.
-Crucially, API Mode supports the more advanced Zigbee functionality, including the ability to communicate with networked devices not made by Digi International.
+Crucially, API Mode supports Zigbee functionality, including the ability to communicate with networked devices not made by Digi International.
 API Mode is the XBee class’ default mode.

 Communicating with non-XBee Zigbee devices is made possible by the API Mode’s support for the transmission of Zigbee Device Profile and the Zigbee Cluster Library (ZCL).
 The latter allows the XBee to communicate with the clusters (sets of commands and attributes) defined in Zigbee profiles, whether public or private.
 The Zigbee Device Profile defines an endpoint, Zigbee Device Objects (SDO) which provides clusters for network management and discovery.
 The XBee library naturally supports the construction of ZDO and ZCL messages through the API, but it also provides a number of convenience methods for sending these complex interactions.